AbdulSatterism/property-management-client/README.md

 ## ----------- thats all from my side--------

-### I implement simple route with backend and implement with redux because i am more comfort to backend and front.
+### I implement simple route with backend and implement with redux because i am more comfort to frontend and backend.
 I can more beautifull design if some instruct me about design or some one give me figma file.
 Please pardon me for all fault and error.